 Measure Your Space

-Here’s how to measure for furniture placement: write down the height, length, and W of your room.
+Here’s how to measure the width for furniture placement: write down the height, length, and W of your room.
 Other measurements essential for moving and for delivery are doors and hallways.

 If your couch is a tight fit, the moving people might remove its feet to squeeze it into the desired location.

 Summary: Write down the width, length, and depth of your room, as well as all the rooms, entryways, and hallways your couch will pass through.

 Once you’ve done all that, choose where the sofa’s place will be.